 - Combine the almond oil and beeswax and heat until very hot and the beeswax is melted.
 Handle with care as this can get very hot and burn quite easily.
 When both mixtures are still very hot, very slowly pour the water mixture into the oil mixture, a little at a time.
 It may bubble and foam, this is normal.
 Stir until it begins to cool and thicken.
 Then use a stick blender (like this) to completely emulsify.
 The mixture may try to separate, but keep going.

-- When it is thoroughly blended, transfer to small jars.
+- When the homemade makeup remover is thoroughly blended, transfer to small jars.
 This will keep for about 2 months in the refrigerator.
 Adding the natural preservative will extend the shelf life some.
 To keep it for longer than three months, store it in the freezer.
 It may separate, but whipping it again will bring back the consistency.
 I normally just make small batches so ingredients aren’t wasted if it goes bad before I can use it.
-Keeping it in the refrigerator is really nice for summer when you need a little cool down!
+Keeping it in the refrigerator is really nice for summer when you need a little cooldown!

 This is very easy.
 Simply spread some on your face and neck, then wipe off.
 As you wipe it off, dirt and makeup come with it.
 Any that may be left behind will soften and moisturize your skin.